shambhavithakur/curatorbot/readme.md

     python -m venv myvenv
     ```

-    In command above, `myvenv` is the name of the virtual environment.
-You can use any other name that makes sense to you.
+    In the command above, myvenv is the name of the virtual environment.
+You can use any other name that makes sense to&nbsp;you.

 3. Activate the virtual environment by running the following command: